"

 Robin L. Potter

-A standard operating procedure (commonly referred to as SOP) is a specific type of document that consists of instructions for controlled processes.
+A standard operating procedure (commonly referred to as SOP) consists of instructions for controlled processes.
 Controlled processes include steps or procedures that must be performed consistently and accurately each time that they are performed due to safety, quality control, or testing considerations.
 SOPs help organizations maintain consistency in the performance of critical tasks by many employees.
 The SOP informs the reader about the procedure’s authorization, frequency, purpose, scope, and revision history.
-It also contains a description of the equipment needed and the steps that must be followed in a specific sequence.
+It also contains a description of the equipment needed and the steps that must be followed.

 Often used in contexts where testing requirements are stringent and where safety is top of mind, these documents help employees maintain quality and safety in their work.
-Specifically, SOPs are used in the following areas (de Sain & Sutton, n.d.):
+Specifically, SOPs are used among the following contexts (de Sain & Sutton, n.d.):

 • Manufacturing